-Lord Leveson is taking no chances on the matter, since everything remains unclear — he's established an independent sub-inquiry into the whole Dowler affair, to sort out what really went wrong.
+Lord Leveson is taking no chances on the matter, since everything remains unclear -- he's established an independent sub-inquiry into the whole Dowler affair, to sort out what really went wrong.
 Davies and The Guardian

 It had been comprehensively established that News Corp had imposed no moral boundary as to when hacking should be performed, and any News Corp cavilling would have looked liked special pleading, and hardly mitigated its guilt.
 The police, for their part, were hardly likely to question their own, much-maligned investigation.
 It fell to the paper doing the original inquiries to make sure they had their story straight.

 for "pecking at" the clarification of the original story, and leaving it deliberately vague.